AmitKumarDas/Decisions/blogs/oep/maya_ops.md

 ### UseCase -- Upgrade as a Kubernetes Custom Resource - Drop 2
-- This is again programmatic with some yaml sugar
+- Note that this is completely programmatic with some yaml toppings
+- One will get the typical compile errors if any
+  - However, these compliation & runtime failures will be known at runtime
+  - Consider this as a dynamic language with full benefits of any statically compiled one
+- This is implemented as a Kubernetes custom resource
+  - The specifications is understood by a Kubernetes based controller
 - This custom resource is called **MayaLang**

 ```go